brainiak/rtcloud-projects/mindeye/docs/03-experiment_guide.md

 ## Running the real-time scan

 ### 1. Before you start: Edit mindeye.py and set session variables

-Before launching the data analyser, open `mindeye.py` and check/update the following variables for your session:
+Before launching the data analyser, open `mindeye.py` and check/update the following variables for your session.
+Note that exact values (such as `dicomNamePattern`) might differ depending on your institution.

 * `model_name`
 * `num_voxels` (e.g., 8627 if using union mask from ses-01-02)